A crash course on the Ramakien at Library@Esplanade.

 On the other hand, I know next to nothing about the Ramakien, beyond it being culturally important to the Thais, and the Thai Kings styling themselves after the avatar prince.

-And that’s there’s a stunning mural gallery inspired by the epic at the world-famous Temple of the Emerald Buddha.
+And that there’s a stunning mural gallery inspired by the epic at the world-famous Temple of the Emerald Buddha.

 So imagine my surprise, and delight, a few years ago, when I walked into Library@Esplanade for the first time, and saw a whole row of gorgeous Ramakien puppets.

-What’s doubly exotic about the puppets is this.
+What’s doubly exotic about this “unusual attraction” is this.
 Though they occupy prominent space in the library, and are each clearly labelled, there’s absolutely no other reference within the library about them.
 No formal introduction or the likes of too.

 Online checks reveal no details too.
 Actually, there aren’t even many pictures of them on the Net.